dcdunkan/deno-news-bot/README.md

 > _anyone_ on the internet from requesting the server and triggering the feed
 > fetching.

-This project uses [Deno KV](https://docs.deno.com/deploy/kv/manual) to keep track of the already sent feed entries and to keep track of the last pinned message.
+This project uses
+- [Deno KV](https://docs.deno.com/deploy/kv/manual) to keep track of the already sent feed entries and to keep track of the last pinned message.
+- [Deno Cron](https://docs.deno.com/deploy/kv/cron) to fetch latest posts and send them to the channel.